Recovering When the Other Driver Flees the Scene

 Getting in an accident is bad enough.
 A hit-and-run crash can make you feel particularly vulnerable and angry, as you wonder how you can possibly pay your medical bills, lost wages, disabilities and other damages resulting from the crash now that the at-fault driver has fled.

-The Rudman Law Firm, APC is a dedicated boutique personal injury law firm with offices in Los Angeles and Studio City.
+The Rudman Law Firm, APC is a dedicated boutique personal injury law firm with an office in Encino.
 Our lawyers have exclusively practiced personal injury law for their entire 60-year combined careers.
 Our attorneys approach challenging hit-and-run claims with experience, ingenuity and determination.
 We can help you recover if the driver who injured you fled the scene.

 Fleeing the Scene is a Criminal Offense